tjmckinley/MetaWards/doc/source/tutorial/part07/01_pathways.rst

    more general population experiences a slower outbreak.

-   One way to counter this effect would be to use an interaction matrix to slow down the rate of infection in the super-spreader demographic, so to model the reality that super-spreaders are more dispersed, and so less likely to interact with one another than with members of the general population.
+   One way to counter this effect would be to use an interaction matrix to slow down the rate of infection in the super-spreader demographic.
+   This would reflect the reality that super-spreaders are more dispersed, and so less likely to interact with one another than with members of the general population.
 An interaction matrix of, e.g.
    (1, 1, 1, 0.5) may thus be appropriate, although data fitting would